Field-note

 The Sake of Locomotion

-That's what Raidho is.
-Raidho says, "Shut the fuck up and look out the car window.
-We don't have those plants back home, aren't they interesting?
-Check out that new smokehouse BBQ place, we'll have to come back to that.
-Just … fucking … calm down, take a deep breath, and let the world fly by for as long as we're here, okay?"
+Raidho says, “Shut the fuck up and look out the car window.
+We don’t have those plants back home, aren’t they interesting?
+Check out that new smokehouse BBQ place—we’ll have to come back to that.
+Just calm down, take a deep breath, and let the world fly by for as long as we’re here.”

 The Break Is Part of the Journey